Back

-How we’re choosing to challenge on International Women’s Day 2021
+How We're Choosing to Challenge on International Women's Day 2021

 This year’s International Women’s Day theme is ‘Choose to Challenge’, which is quite the call-to-action if we say so ourselves.
 Many of us often ask questions about why there are fewer women in leadership positions, and ponder what can be done to support women in leadership, but where’s the action?
 It’s time we challenge stereotypes, explore opportunities for involvement and choose to make change happen in our organisations.